-Pula Arena (or the Pula amphitheatre) dates back to 27 BC and is one of the best preserved ancient monuments in the world (rivaling that of the big one in Rome).
+Pula Arena (you can get queue-jump tickets here) dates back to 27 BC and is one of the best preserved ancient monuments in the world (rivaling that of the big one in Rome).

 Cut into the surrounding cliffs, Ostrog Monastery is an impressive sight.
 The Upper Monastery is dubbed ‘Sv Vasilije’s miracle’, because no one seems to understand how it was built, and it’s almost as if the monastery was born out of the rocks.